Henry Schade (officer): World War II

-The Chief and Deputy Chief of BuShips wasted no time reorganizing their personnel to meet the demands of a two-ocean war.
-In the weeks following the attack on Pearl Harbor orders were sent to ships and stations around the world recalling the people they felt best suited for a particular task.
+Pearl Harbor had a dramatic impact on the leadership of the Bureau of Ships.
+The bureau's chief, Rear Admiral Samuel M. "Mike" Robinson, and deputy chief, Rear Admiral Alexander H. Van Keuren, believed that the United States would need more and better equipped aircraft carriers to successfully fight a maritime war.
+In the weeks following the attack on Pearl Harbor, orders were sent to ships and stations around the world recalling personnel to be reassigned to attain this goal.
 One such recall was Commander Schade.
-Ordered detached from his role as SNLO at Newport News in late December 1941, he was to report to "Main Navy" for duty at the Bureau of Ships by January 1, 1942.
+Ordered detached from his role as SNLO at Newport News in late December 1941, he was reassigned to duty at the Bureau of Ships by January 1, 1942.